nsmohamed/Performance-Team/README.md

 Make sure to change the `User` option to `Page` from the drop down list, then proceed to click on the "Subscribe to this object" button.
 ![step22](https://github.com/simmatrix/facebook-leads-google-sheets-integration/raw/master/images/22%20-%20register%20webhook.png)

-Key in the web app URL that you copied from your Google Apps script just now into the Callback URL field, and key in the same verify_token that you have keyed into your Google Apps script.
+Key in the web app URL that you copied from your Google Apps script just now into the Callback URL field, and key is (['hub.verify_token'] == 'abcdefghijklmn0123456789') that you generated and added to the Google apps script.
 Click `Verify and Save` to finish this off.
 ![step23](https://github.com/simmatrix/facebook-leads-google-sheets-integration/raw/master/images/23%20-%20register%20webhook.png)

 You will now see a list of items below.
 (You may ignore the warning message as of now, it will go away once you have finished configuring and set your app to live)